laurentperrinet/guitoune/README.md

 1. Open https://laurentperrinet.github.io/guitoune/ in a browser (desktop or mobile).
 2. Tap the screen (if the browser requires a user gesture) – the microphone permission prompt appears.
 3. Play each string; the tuner will automatically display the current frequency, the note’s cent offset, and a realtime scrolling graph.
+4. Therefore, one semitone flat on the left and one semitone sharp on the right.
+The vertical bars show +/- 10 % to the correct pitch (green bar)

 ---